Updated on: December 13, 2024

 NordVPN has fast speeds and reliable connections.
 I tested the app on both my MacBook and iMac and while browsing online using Safari — every page I accessed loaded almost instantly, and I didn’t experience lag or buffering while streaming shows and movies in HD.
 Plus, NordVPN can access 10+ popular streaming services, including Netflix, Amazon Prime, and Max.

 I don’t like that NordVPN offers 2 different Mac apps.
-Both apps have slightly different features, which forces you to compare each one to figure out the best one for your needs — Private Internet Access and CyberGhost VPN have just one Mac app.
-Both apps also require macOS 11 (Big Sur) or later, so people using older versions won’t be able to use the VPN.
+Both apps have slightly different features, which forces you to compare each one to figure out the best one for your needs.
+For example, the App Store version is missing custom DNS settings, Threat Protection Pro, and the app-based kill switch — Private Internet Access and CyberGhost VPN have just one Mac app.
+Both apps also require macOS 10.15 or later, so people using older versions won’t be able to use the VPN.

 Both of the VPN’s macOS apps also have extras like a dark web monitoring tool, which alerts you if the login credentials linked to your NordVPN account have been compromised.
 Another convenient tool is launch automation, which connects the VPN immediately when you start up your computer.